The Village Teacher (short story): Adaptation

-The short story inspired the movie Crazy Alien (Chinese: 疯狂的外星人 / 瘋狂的外星人, Pinyin: fēngkuáng de wài xīng rén) by director Ning Hao, shot from 26 July 2017 to 9 December 2017 in Qingdao in Shandong Province and released in Mainland China on 5 February 2019.
+The short story inspired the movie Crazy Alien directed by Ning Hao, shot from 26 July 2017 to 9 December 2017 in Qingdao,Shandong and released in Mainland China on 5 February 2019.

 Reception

 Paul Di Filippo, writing in the Locus Magazine, states that the short story is a "perfect fulfillment" of the stated intention of To Hold Up the Sky to "imagine the relationship between small people and the great universe".
-The life of the village teacher is "truly despairing and pathos-inducing" and "his dedication and drive and small achievements seem doomed to dissipate uselessly with his death", but when "the teacher’s sacrifices pay off" it happens "suddenly" and "unpredictably".
+The life of the village teacher is "truly despairing and pathos-inducing" and "his dedication and drive and small achievements seem doomed to dissipate uselessly with his death", but when "the teacher's sacrifices pay off" it happens "suddenly" and "unpredictably".
 In conclusion, the short story is "Simakian in its deep moral simplicity and emotional impact."

 Rachel Cordasco, writing for World Literature Today, calls "The Village Teacher" and "The Thinker", which appeared as first and last short story in Hold Up the Sky, the "two most successful stories in this collection" as they "serve as perfect bookends."

 Nicole Beck, writing in Strange Horizons, says that the "descriptions are packed with sensitive details, evoking daily life in poor, rural China" and that "once again the reader is made to feel the contrast of scale: a few human lives against a universe full of creatures so advanced they use stars as weapons."
-The " entire portrayal" of the main character "is more nuanced than expected", and "even though there is a general lack of complexity in the psychology of this collection’s characters, it's not necessarily something that detracts from the whole experience."
+The " entire portrayal" of the main character "is more nuanced than expected", and "even though there is a general lack of complexity in the psychology of this collection's characters, it's not necessarily something that detracts from the whole experience."